veektortee/veektortee/README.md

 ## 🏅 Featured Projects

 **[ResuMatch: AI Resume Classifier](https://github.com/veektortee/AI-Powered-Resume-Classifier)**
-A BERT-powered system that classifies resumes into job categories with an accuracy of 97%, with full preprocessing, synonym augmentation, and robust deployment on Vertex AI.
+A BERT-powered system that classifies resumes into job categories with an accuracy of 97%, with full preprocessing.
+It features an interactive Streamlit app for seamless user interaction, enabling quick resume uploads and instant predictions..

 **[Resume Enhancer](https://github.com/veektortee/Resume-Analyzer-Enhancer)**
 A cloud-native application designed to analyze and enhance resumes based on specific job descriptions.
 Built with Vertex AI’s Gemini Flash model for advanced resume insights and rewriting.